W Hamond - The Original Whitby Jet Store

 To escape the cold a little bit, you can hop aboard the North York Moors Railway; there are several events run throughout the year, including the very popular Pullman Dining Experience, which lets you watch the beautiful scenery of the North Yorks Moors pass by as you sample some gorgeous food and wine.

-5. Witness the wonderful Illuminated Abbey
+5. Witness the wonderful Illuminated Abbey event

 Iluminated Whitby Abbey.